sfc-gh-akelkar/contract_research_org_ai_demo/ML_Demo_Script_Foundation_Phase.md

 ---

-*"This CRAWL phase demonstrates that Snowflake isn't just a data warehouse - it's a complete ML platform that understands clinical research.
-Ready to see the WALK phase?"* 🚀
+*"This Foundation phase demonstrates that Snowflake isn't just a data warehouse - it's a complete ML platform that understands clinical research.
+Ready to see the Advanced phase?"* 🚀